-John Freeman’s debut poetry collection, Maps, lyrical and candid, is centered in masculine experience that is both compassionate and reflective.
+John Freeman’s debut poetry collection, Maps (Copper Canyon Press, 2017), lyrical and candid, is centered in masculine experience that is both compassionate and reflective.
 The strongest poems combine poetic and personal voice through the use of plain language and well-crafted metaphor.
 The work is embedded with determination: “How we rage to create, to name, to remap the world.”
 The phrase “rage to create” is an interesting way to think about these poems because of the way in which they express deep—sometimes painful—emotions, while maintaining a tight rein on language and tone.
 Maps is unapologetically honest, deeply-rooted in image and song.

 Freeman is skilled at articulating emotion through the use of poetic language.
 The lyrical voice is clear and crisp throughout the collection, including poems that venture into narrative.
 In “Legend,” the speaker, recounting the hardships his grandfather endured, proclaims: “The heart is not a diamond pressed down / into something like hard rock, but rather, the word….”
 The word, never revealed, is only hinted at in a nice ending lyrical couplet: “her name. / He’d say her name.”
 Alongside these intense narrative moments, the compressed poems that rely on metaphor are especially eye-catching.
 “The Blinding,” in its entirety, is one example: